AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 		The ByteStringManipulator contains all of our code for reading in a text file as a byte stream and converting it to a String array, which we then parse into a Bucket.
 	-IndexBucketImpl
+		This class includes the API functions that were required for this project, as well as many helper functions.
+For more information on the helper functions, please read the Javadoc comments provided in the class.
+The API functions operate as one would expect for an implementation of Extensible Hashing.
+	-BucketFilledException
+		This exception gets thrown when a bucket is full and a split bucket exists elsewhere.
+	-BucketOverflowException
+		This exception gets thrown when a bucket overflows.

+Depreciated Files
+	-IndexMech2
+		This class was our initial attempt at properly implementing this project.
+While we had several good insights as we worked on it, we realized that we were going down the wrong path, and our code was getting very hard to read.
+Because of this, we chose to start fresh and add the abstraction of Bucket and the other files.
+This code does not function, but still provides insight, so we have not deleted it.
+It can, however, be safely ignored.